-This event is a part of our joint lecture series with the Scottish Cancer Foundation.
+This event is a part of our joint lecture series with the Scottish Cancer Foundation and is supported by the Cruden Foundation.

 Sir John Burn, Professor of Clinical Genetics, Newcastle University